Chao Sheng Email & Phone Number

 Responsibilities: Among the earliest batch of employees of China UnionPay, I was a C/C++ programmer working on the National Bankcard Switching & Settlement System, and I also served as the chief designer and patent owner of the innovative mobile payment product called "CUPMobile" (long before the emergence of Alipay and WeChat Pay)Key findings: How do typical large Chinese SOEs (State-Owned Enterprises) operate internally, and what are the underlying causes for their various outward manifestations (good or bad)?

-Chao Sheng Skills
+Chao Sheng education

-Computer Science And Technology
+Bachelor, Computer Science And Technology

-Economics
+Diploma, Economics

-Frequently Asked Questions about Chao Sheng
+Frequently asked questions about Chao Sheng

 What company does Chao Sheng work for?

-Chao Sheng works for Hatchingroup Henry Wei
+Chao Sheng works for Hatchingroup Henry Wei.

-Chao Sheng's current role is Advisor, Author of Venture Building & Digital Operations | Ex-CPO & CTO of Tech Unicorns | Ex-McKinsey.
+Chao Sheng is listed as Advisor, Author of Venture Building & Digital Operations | Ex-CPO & CTO of Tech Unicorns | Ex-McKinsey at Hatchingroup Henry Wei.

 What schools did Chao Sheng attend?